openvinotoolkit/training_extensions/docs/source/tutorials/base/how_to_train/classification.rst

 ``POT`` optimization is used for models exported in the OpenVINO™ IR format.
 It decreases the floating-point precision to integer precision of the exported model by performing the post-training optimization.

-The function results in the following files, which could be used to run :doc:`otx demo <../demo>`:
+This tool produces the following files, which could be used to run :doc:`otx demo <../demo>`:

 - ``weights.pth``
 - ``label_schema.json``